OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

         """ A component that outputs a dot product of two arrays"""

 	constraints = StringRefArray(iotype='in',
-		desc= 'An array of expression strings indicating constraints.'+ ' A value of < 0 for the expression indicates that the constraint '+ 'is violated.')
+		desc= 'An array of expression strings indicating constraints.' \
+		' A value of < 0 for the expression indicates that the constraint ' \
+		'is violated.')

 Again, no default is needed.